Skip to navigation Skip to content

 2

-How is farm business losses different to off farm income offset?
+How are overall operating losses (farm business losses) different to off farm income offset?

-Farm business losses allows assessable non-farm income to be reduced by the farm business losses.
+Overall operating losses allow assessable ordinary income to be reduced by the overall operating losses of the farm enterprise.

-The reduction threshold amount for farm business losses is $100,000 per couple per financial year.
+The reduction threshold amount for the overall operating losses is a maximum of $100,000 per couple or single customer per financial year.

-Under the off farm income offset, some income that was related to the farm business was treated as non-farm income, for example agistment.
-This is now included as farm business income.
+Under the Off Farm Income Offset, some income that was related to the farm business was treated as ordinary income, for example agistment.
+This is now included as related farm business income.

 3

-How is the farm business losses applied to the customer application?
+How is the overall operating losses applied to the customer application?

-From 14 November 2020 Farm Business Loss apportionment percentages are coded on the 'FBI' screen in Process Direct.
-This will be used to calculate the amount of assessable non-farm income that can be reduced for the FHA income test.
+From 14 November 2020 overall operating loss is automatically applied to customers and apportioned using the percentages are coded on the 'FBI' screen in Process Direct.
+This will be used to calculate the amount of assessable ordinary income that can be reduced under the FHA income test.

 4